Categorical diagonalization and $p$-cells: Type results

-\begin{rmk} The argument of the previous remark can also apply to left $p$-cells, once one proves that the full twist is in the Drinfeld center, and the eigenmaps are morphisms in the Drinfeld center.
+This argument can also apply to left $p$-cells, provided one could prove that the full twist is in the Drinfeld center, and the eigenmaps are morphisms in the Drinfeld center.
 Then one can left multiply $\FT \ot \pB_w$ by $\pB_x$, and obtain something canonically isomorphic to $\FT \ot \pB_x \pB_w$, compatibly with the map $\al_{\la}$. \end{rmk}